CCornez/Todoapp/readme.md

 # Todo app

-## De bedoeling van dit project is dat ik wat inoefen op html & css.
-Het is ook de bedoeling om Javascript toe te voegen en het hier ook in te oefenen.

-U kunt [hier](http://www.fe-cc-todo.surge.sh) het project bekijken
+## The purpose of this project is to practise HTML & CSS.
+I'm also adding Javascript to practise that too.

+You can see the project [here](http://www.fe-cc-todo.surge.sh).

+> I am currently working on Google Chrome